-Sept 15, 2020 – Some segments of the management and administrative services sector are benefitting and others are hurting significantly by the fallout from coronavirus.
+Oct 21, 2020 – Some segments of the management and administrative services sector are benefitting and others are hurting significantly by the fallout from coronavirus.
 All states have taken steps toward reopening.
-Daily new coronavirus cases in the US fell steadily for most of August after a spike in July led by hotspots in Texas, Florida, Arizona, and California.
-However, as of September 14, the reopening plans of more than 15 states remained paused or rolled back.
+Daily new coronavirus cases in the US fell steadily for most of August after a spike in July, but began to rise again in October.
+However, more than half of US states are reopened.

 A recent report by Deloitte ranked 20 major industry sectors according to the risks workers face in possibly encountering the coronavirus on the job.
 Risk factors taken into account include contact with others, face-to-face discussions, exposure to disease or infections, and physical proximity to others.
 The rankings run from 1-20 with 1 being the lowest risk and 20 being the highest.
 Administrative Services was ranked at 13, but risk varies among the 12 major occupations in the sector.

 Travel-related firms are losing commissions and receiving credits instead of refunds from suppliers on postponed bookings.
-TSA screened just 704,075 airline passengers on September 8, 2020 compared to over 1.9 million the same day a year ago.
+TSA screened 1,031,505 airline passengers on October 18, 2020 compared to over 2.6 million the same day a year ago.
+However, the number of passengers screened on October 18 were the most in a single day since mid-March.

 Temp services are trying to place workers as demand in some industries has risen while employment in other industries has plummeted.
-For the week ending September 4, job postings in Indeed increased for construction and positions involving loading, stocking, and driving.
-Job postings remained weak for hospitality and tourism, banking and finance, and software development.
+For the week ending October 9, job postings in Indeed increased for positions involving driving (+11.2%), and loading and stocking (+9.7%).
+Job postings remained weak for hospitality and tourism, arts and entertainment, banking and finance, and software development.
 As more industries in more states gradually open up, temp service demand could rise further.
 Temp services have medium risk for face-to-face discussions and proximity to others, according to Deloitte.

 Segments in high demand include facility support services and janitorial firms which are at the front lines of cleaning and sanitizing buildings to prevent the spread of coronavirus.
 Duct cleaning companies and maid services may also see an uptick in demand as consumers and businesses look to sanitize their properties.
 Amid the opening up of more businesses, cleaning service demand is likely to rise to ensure facilities are sanitary.

-With some states easing lockdown restrictions, businesses that serve the public may hire additional security personnel to help ensure social distancing practices are observed.
+With most US states reopened, businesses that serve the public may hire additional security personnel to help ensure social distancing practices are observed.
 Key areas of demand include retail, branch banking, and healthcare.
 Security guard firms are also consulting with managers of offices and other facilities about distancing, enforcing the wearing of masks, temperature checks, and other safety measures as more people return to work.
 Protective services – which includes security guard firms – are high-risk due to the frequency of face-to-face discussions, according to Deloitte.

 Segments less affected include landscaping services, and pest control services.
 Landscaping firms could see fewer new projects if construction development slows or property owners decide to postpone investing in large outdoor renovations.
 Some pest control services are supplementing their income by providing cleaning and disinfecting services.